walmartlabs/lacinia/docs/resolve/timing.rst

 and elapsed time (also in milliseconds).

 Since our sample data is all in-memory, execution is instantaneous, so the elapsed time is 0.
-In real applications, making requests to a database or other resources, there would be some amount of elapsed time.
+In real applications, making requests to a database or accessing other resources, there would be some amount of elapsed time.

-When the field resolvers are :doc:`asynchronous <async>`, you'll see start and finish times for each invocation overlap.
+When the field resolvers are :doc:`asynchronous <async>`, you'll often see start and finish times for each invocation overlap.
 The finish time is calculated not when the resolver function returns, but when it produces a value (that is, when the ResolverResult is realized).